-Learn More: I don’t know if this name actually has a game.
+Learn More: I don’t know if this game actually has a name.
 I started playing it at the animal shelter years ago.

 Over time, you’ll find your skills from your games bleeds over into walks.
 I like to switch from “The Walk” to “training games” several times over our walk so that my dog quickly learns that loose leash walking is actually the FUN part of our walk.
 Eventually, your dog will just stay close for occasional pieces of food.